 There is no way to explicitly remove printf from the application.
-However, the printf code and related data structures are not included if the application is free of references to System\printf().
-This requires two things:
+However, printf code and related data structures are not included if an application has no references to System\printf().
+This requires:

 - The application code cannot contain any calls to System\printf(). - The following configuration settings need to be made to SYS/BIOS: